beynd/pages/privacy-policy.md

 data), Internet Protocol (IP) addresses, social media profiles, social media URLs and custom profiles, for purposes of targeted advertising and event promotion.

-2. HOW DO WE USE YOUR INFORMATION?
+## 2. HOW DO WE USE YOUR INFORMATION?

-In Short:  We process your information for purposes based on legitimate business interests, the fulfillment of our contract with you, compliance with our legal obligations, and/or your consent.
+*In Short:  We process your information for purposes based on legitimate business interests, the fulfillment of our contract with you, compliance with our legal obligations, and/or your consent.*

-We use personal information collected via our Website for a variety of business purposes described below.
+* We use personal information collected via our Website for a variety of business purposes described below.
 We process your personal information for these purposes in reliance on our legitimate business interests, in order to enter into or perform a contract with you, with your consent, and/or for compliance with our legal obligations.
-We indicate the specific processing grounds we rely on next to each purpose listed below.
+* We indicate the specific processing grounds we rely on next to each purpose listed below.
-We use the information we collect or receive:
+* We use the information we collect or receive:
-To facilitate account creation and logon process.
+  * To facilitate account creation and logon process.
 If you choose to link your account with us to a third-party account (such as your Google or Facebook account), we use the information you allowed us to collect from those third parties to facilitate account creation and logon process for the performance of the contract.
-To post testimonials.
+  * To post testimonials.
 We post testimonials on our Website that may contain personal information.
 Prior to posting a testimonial, we will obtain your consent to use your name and the content of the testimonial.
 If you wish to update, or delete your testimonial, please contact us at alex@beyond.so and be sure to